HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: System Model

 \subsection{Design Goals}

-\begin{enumerate} \item \textbf{G1 (Enumeration Resistance):} Given a target identifier $e_B$, $\mathcal{O}$ cannot determine which on-chain intents belong to that identifier. \item \textbf{G2 (Pre-Claim Unlinkability):} Given two pre-claim intents generated for the same identifier, $\mathcal{O}$ cannot determine from on-chain data alone that they share a recipient, after conditioning on matched public metadata. \item \textbf{G3 (Claim Authorization After Quote Acceptance):} After a sender has accepted a valid quote and an intent stores the resulting tuple $(\rho_i, a_i, v_i, e_i)$, only a party that can produce the corresponding \ZKACE{}-style claim proof can claim that intent. \item \textbf{G4 (Portable Recovery):} The same recipient identity can be re-derived across devices without a public identifier directory, using \VADAR{}. \item \textbf{G5 (Crypto-Invisibility):} In an integrated client flow, neither $A$ nor $B$ is required to manually manage private keys, gas tokens, or chain-specific addresses. \item \textbf{G6 (Cross-Chain):} Payments may originate on chain $c_1$ and settle on chain $c_2$. \end{enumerate}
+\begin{enumerate} \item \textbf{G1 (Metadata-Conditioned Enumeration Resistance):} Given a target identifier $e_B$, $\mathcal{O}$ cannot determine which on-chain intents belong to that identifier beyond leakage already present in public metadata. \item \textbf{G2 (Metadata-Conditioned Pre-Claim Unlinkability):} Given two pre-claim intents generated for the same identifier, $\mathcal{O}$ cannot determine from on-chain data alone that they share a recipient, after conditioning on matched public metadata. \item \textbf{G3 (Claim Authorization After Quote Acceptance):} After a sender has accepted a valid quote and an intent stores the resulting tuple $(\rho_i, a_i, v_i, e_i)$, only a party that can produce the corresponding \ZKACE{}-style claim proof can claim that intent. \item \textbf{G4 (Portable Recovery):} The same recipient identity can be re-derived across devices from sealed root material, without a public identifier directory. \item \textbf{G5 (Relayer-Assisted Operation):} In an integrated client flow, neither $A$ nor $B$ is required to manually manage gas tokens or chain-specific addresses. \end{enumerate}